ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 items: CalculatedAttributeExamples
 ---

-# Check if the current user has authorization
+# Check if a user has authorization

 To determine if a logged-in user is authorized to do, see, or edit an entity, you need to know which **group** has such rights.
 You can then create a calculated attribute that checks if the user is part of that group: